-We’ll stay in a variety of boutique and character lodges & hotels, mostly 3 star, which have been chosen for their amazing locations and relaxed atmosphere.
+On the 12-day Bucket List guided walk, we’ll stay in a variety of boutique and character lodges & hotels, mostly 3-star rated or higher accommodation with ensuites, which have been chosen for their amazing locations and relaxed atmosphere.
 Rooms are twin-share with comfy beds and crisp linens.
 You’ll have an ensuite room for each of the 11 nights of the trip.

 Between each leg of the trip (night 4 and night 8), you’ll stay the night at a 4.5 star, historic hotel in central Rotorua within walking distance of Government Gardens and EAT St, Rotoruas’ main dining precinct.